-According to Richard A. Werner's narrative in PRINCES OF THE YEN: JAPAN'S CENTRAL BANKERS AND THE TRANSFORMATION OF THE ECONOM [Werner,2003,2016,2018]1, and in NEW PARADIGM IN MACROECONOMICS: SOLVING THE RIDDLE OF JAPANESE MACROECONOMIC PERFORMANCE [Werner,2005]1 from the time of the MONGOLS' attempt to invade Japan in the 13th century through PERRY'S BLACK SHIPS to the PLAZA AGREEMENT, changes in Japan's economic, social, and political system have happened only three times in modern Japanese history during MEIJI PERIOD, in the late 19th century, and during WWII and Japan's defeat 74 years ago, and the 1989 crash and its longest and deepest recession that followed.
+According to Richard A. Werner's narrative in PRINCES OF THE YEN: JAPAN'S CENTRAL BANKERS AND THE TRANSFORMATION OF THE ECONOMY (Werner, 2018) and in NEW PARADIGM IN MACROECONOMICS: SOLVING THE RIDDLE OF JAPANESE MACROECONOMIC PERFORMANCE Werner, 2005) from the time of the MONGOLS' attempt to invade Japan in the 13th century through PERRY'S BLACK SHIPS to the PLAZA AGREEMENT, changes in Japan's economic, social, and political system have happened only three time in modern Japanese history during MEIJI PERIOD, in the late 19th century, and during WWII and Japan's defeat 74 years ago, and the 1989 crash and its longest and deepest recession that followed.
 In all three cases, crises triggered the change.
 And BoJ's reaction to PLAZA ACCORD triggered the last crisis.
-PLAZA ACCORD was a list drawn by the West signed by the Japanese.